akhawaja/TwigView/README.md

 1. Download the Source
 1. Register the Bundle with Laravel
-1. Replace the View alias
+1. Replace the View alias (optional)

 ### Download the Source ###